AleksandraPujanek/PROJECT-API-Clickup-E2E-scenario/README.md

     - update task name and description
     - change task's status to "completed"
 - create requests and test scripts in JAVA using Rest Assured library
-- apply good practisies: clean up after testing activities
+- apply good practises: clean up after testing activities
 - run tests from Maven and Jenkins
 - create Test Report in Allure